-With temperatures beginning to climb comes a common awareness about the bare skin that will inevitably be shown in warmer weather.
-And while pasty skin can be fixed with a quick instant fake tan, and any unwanted leg or underarm hair can be removed in minutes, there’s a worry that can stem from the lumpy and bumpy appearance of arms, legs and bum - a la cellulite.
+And while dull limbs can be fixed with a quick instant fake tan, and any unwanted leg or underarm hair can be removed in minutes, it can be easy to still stress out re: the 'bumpy' appearance of our arms, legs and bum.
+Cellulite, you damn pest.

-So, how do you treat cellulite?
+So, how do you treat it?
 While it’s difficult to minimise cellulite with exercise and diet (as weight loss doesn’t necessarily improve the appearance of cellulite), there are treatments that can temporarily address the issue, and we're rounding them up right here...

 Try dry body brushing

-With a physical at-home treatment like dry body brushing (which you can do with Manicare Dry Body Brush), you can remove dead skin cells on the outside of your body and assist with lymphatic drainage inside your body, too, which can help reduce the lumps and bumps of your cellulite.
-The trick, however, lies in the direction you’re doing exfoliating; take the brush and with firm pressure (but don’t press down too hard), work the tool towards your heart.
+With a physical at-home treatment like dry body brushing, you can remove dead skin cells on the outside of your body and assist with lymphatic drainage inside your body too, which can help reduce the lumps and bumps of your cellulite.
+The trick, however, lies in the direction you’re doing exfoliating; take the brush and with firm pressure (without pressing down too hard), work the tool towards your heart.
 So if you’re brushing your legs, work it in upward motions, if you're brushing your chest, work downwards, etc. One of our faves?
 The endota spa Vegan Dry Body Brush ($20 at endota spa).

 Keeping your skin moisturised is key to dialling up smoothness as a whole, but there are some hydrating products that are specifically geared toward cellulite treatment, and those will be your best bump-smoothing friends.